-Examples or criteria may be "Do emergency exits have a lighted sign?", "Broken wires or strands?", "Ladders in good condition".
+Examples or criteria maybe "Do emergency exits have a lighted sign?", "Broken wires or strands?", "Ladders in good condition".
 Type the name of your first criteria in the box.
-You will then select the Data Type from the drop down (see below for explanation of Data Types).
+You will then select the Data Type from the drop-down (see below for an explanation of Data Types).

 Once you select the Data Type click Add (or hit Enter)

 Each criterion can have a different type of control to record your findings.